 Rustling Silk explores the lost civilization of the ancient nomadic horsemen.
-In this full evening multimedia, structured improvisation, dance, music, video, and live painting will combine to uncover our forgotten past–uncivilized, aggressive, and constantly moving–in an innovative and visually rich exploration of humankind’s deep roots in rootlessness.
+In this full evening multimedia, structured improvisation, dance, music, video, and live painting will combine to uncover our forgotten past–aggressive, violent in its logistics, and constantly moving–in an innovative and visually rich exploration of humankind’s deep roots in rootlessness.

 Performers include: Erika Tsimbrovsky, Vadim Puyandaev, Daniel Bear Davis, Kristen Greco, Kristina Kirshner, Vitali Kononov, Mihyun Lee, and Daisy Phillips.

 Live music: JeffreyAlfonsus Mooney